Regine-Makonga/Los-Angeles-Crime-Data-Analysis-Project/README.md

-# Los-Angeles-crime-Data-Analysis-Project
-Data Analytic Project
+# LA-Crime Analysis Using Python And SQL